dylanireland/odra_tutorials/1_Counter/1_Counter.md

 cargo odra new --name counter -t blank
 ```

-The `-t blank` flag will create the contract as a blank template.
+*Note: The `-t blank` flag will create the contract as a blank template.*

 Opening *counter/src/lib.rs* will display a blank file. [// n otherwise blank file with the `#![no_std]` macro on the first line.]